-IF the total of Steps 2 and 3 is THEN Equal to or more than the amount in Step 1 You cannot take the credit.
-Less than the amount in Step 1 You can take the credit.
+IF the total of Steps 2 and 3 is THEN equal to or more than the amount in Step 1 you cannot take the credit. less than the amount in Step 1 you can take the credit.

 Figuring the credit.
 If you can take the credit, subtract the total of Step 2 and Step 3 from the amount in Step 1 and multiply the result by 15%.
-This is your credit.

 In certain cases, the amount of your credit may be limited.
-See Limit on Credit, later.
+See Limit on credit, later.

 Example.
 You are 66 years old and your spouse is 64.
 Your spouse is not disabled.
 You file a joint return on Form 1040.
 Your adjusted gross income is \$14,630.
-Together you received \$3,200 from social security, which was nontaxable.
+Together you received \$3,200 from social security, which was non-taxable.
 You figure the credit as follows: